fermionic-design/fd32m0p_sdk/README.md

     ```

 4. **Flash the microcontroller**:\
-    If using VSCode, you can use Makefile Tools to build your project.
+    If using VSCode, you can use Makefile Tools to flash your project.
 Select the required `Configuration` and set `Build Target` as `flash`, then run the build.\
     If not using VSCode, you can use the provided Makefile and construct a make command as follows:
     ```bash
     make flash TESTFOLDER=examples/hal/bringup TESTNAME=helloworld